benmarte/hugo-catalog-playground/content/_index.md

 If you need help please refer to the online documentation at: http://hugocatalog.com

-Feel free to experiment without worry of breaking anything this site gets reset to its initial state every day at midnight, go nuts.
+Feel free to experiment without worry of breaking anything none of your changes will be saved or affect this site, go nuts.

 If you find any bugs or have any feature requests file them in our theme repo [github issues](https://github.com/benmarte/hugo-catalog/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).